Tophness/Inline-AI-Video-Editor/README.md

 # Inline AI Video Editor

-A simple, non-linear video editor built with Python, PyQt6, and FFmpeg.
-It provides a multi-track timeline, a media preview window, and basic clip manipulation capabilities, all wrapped in a dockable user interface.
+A cross-platform non-linear video editor built with Python, PyQt6, and FFmpeg.
+It provides a multi-track timeline, a media preview window, and clip manipulation capabilities, wrapped in a dockable user interface.
 The editor is designed to be extensible through a plugin system.

 ## Features